Tour type: Small Group

 Please contact us with your preferred dates and departure airport and we’ll give you a selection of airlines, times and fares to choose from.
 Your airport arrival & departure transfers are included on the first and last days of the tour whether you book your flights independently or through us.
 This tour starts and ends at Kilimanjaro International Airport and this is where you should book your flights to.

-The following are daily rates the group as a whole is recommended to pay per staff member :
+The following are daily amounts (in US Dollars) the group as a whole is recommended to pay per staff member :

 Passports should be valid for at least six months after your departure from the country.
 Please do not bring an almost full or almost expired passport.
 Visa arrangements are the responsibility of the traveller, and requirements are subject to change by the local authorities.
 Encounters Travel will not be held responsible if travellers are denied entry because they are not in possession of the relevant visas.
 We therefore recommend you re-check requirements with the relevant embassy/consulate around 4 weeks before travel.